Spiritual-Entanglement/rumc-snsg/Revelation/04-InterpretingTheMystery-Part02.md

 	    - 2 Kings 21:26 - 23:30
 	    - 2 Chronicles 33:25 - 35:27
 	    - Purified the Temple
-	    - Brough Israel back into proper workship of God.
+	    - Brought Israel back into proper worship of God.
 	  - Arrives in its fullness with the birth of Christ.
 	  - No end (implied?)
 	- Holy Spirit: